joelouthan/theologic.us/content/posts/family_devos-mark/2012-08-10-devotions-mark-135-39-jesus-prayed.md

 We get to talk to our Father in heaven.
 We get to spend time with him.
 We get to kick it.

-_3. When you don&#8217;t get to see your dad, do you miss him?
+_3. When you don't get to see your dad, do you miss him?
 When Jesus was here on earth, do you think he missed his Father?_

  **Then Jesus went with them to a place called Gethsemane, and he said to his disciples, “Sit here, while I go over there and pray.”**